 In 1789, on continuous deliberation, a super parliament was organized with representatives from all estates.
 The agenda was to discuss ways to manage the debt crisis.
 The meeting that was held in The Palace of Versailles was the first of its kind in the preceding 175 years.

 However, the meeting ended in disputes over voting rights.
 The other third estate, which was asked to bear all of the taxes by the other two, stood strongly against this decision.
-They declared themselves as ‘National Assembly’.
+They declared themselves the ‘National Assembly’.
 Louis XVI, who got immensely angry at their demands and questions for rights, locked the ‘National Assembly’ out of the main hall.
 The third estate, who had strongly risen intellectually by then, decided to take the famous ‘Tennis Court Oath’ (serment du jeu de paume), deciding not to disperse until a constitution had been made.

 As the news of the newly formed National Assembly and their demand spread all over France, peasants started revolting.
 Riots arose in various parts of the country against the rule of the King.
 Citizens of the country started getting violent, burnt downland records and awoke themselves to a revolutionary spirit.
 In response to this breakdown of law and order, Louis XVI asked the cops to assemble in Paris outside Versailles.